FrancescoPetri/Topology_COVID/README.md

 Here, we focus on and discuss some graph-based epidemiological models and show how their use may significantly improve the disease spreading control.
 We offer some examples related to the recent COVID-19 pandemic and discuss how to generalize them to other diseases.

+We provide two different Jupyter notebooks, that can be easily open using GoogleColab

+Non_markov_SIR_covid.ipynb - This notebook referes to the